|Home Co-op Talk Login Français Contact us Site map Links Aa Aa|

 Evict Ė A legal process to take away a co‑op memberís membership and right to live in a unit in the co‑op.
-Some provinces use the word expulsion.
-Each province has its own rules for eviction or expulsion.
-Check your provinceís co‑op act and the by-laws and policies of your co‑op.
+Some provinces or territories use the word expulsion.
+Each province or territory has its own rules for eviction or expulsion.
+Check your province or territoryís co‑op act and the by-laws/rules and policies of your co‑op.

 Expel Ė A legal process to take away a co‑op memberís membership and right to live in a unit in the co‑op.
-Some provinces use the word eviction.
-Each province has its own rules for expulsion or eviction.
-Check your provinceís co‑op act and the by-laws and policies of your co‑op.
+Some provinces or territories use the word eviction.
+Each province or territory has its own rules for expulsion or eviction.
+Check your province or territoryís co‑op act and the by-laws/rules and policies of your co‑op.

-Policies Ė This word has different meanings in different co ops.
-In general, policies set rules for co op members.
+Policies Ė This word has different meanings in different co‑ops.
+In general, policies set rules for co‑op members.
 Usually they cover areas such as parking, arrears, and pets.
-Some co ops pass by-laws instead of policies.
+Some co‑ops pass by-laws/rules instead of policies.

-Procedures Ė The steps to carry out by-laws and policies.
-By-laws and policies say what must be done.
+Procedures Ė The steps to carry out by-laws/rules and policies.
+By-laws/rules and policies say what must be done.
 Procedures say how it is to be done.
 Usually the board of directors approves procedures.
-Members must approve by-laws and policies.